INam1995/Data_Hackathon_IITG/README.md

 ## Overview
-For this problem, I have used Randomforest Classifier Model and Performance have evaluated according to the area under the receiver operating characteristic curve (ROC AUC) for each of the two target variables.
+To predict probabilities, I have used Randomforest Classifier Model and Performance have evaluated according to the area under the receiver operating characteristic curve (ROC AUC) for each of the two target variables.
 ROC AUC scores have been calculated on the validation set and are being displayed in the output which can be seen in the Data_Hackathon.ipynb file.
 #### The final result has been stored in the "predictedAnswer.csv".